modmypi/Jam-HAT/README.md

 For more usage please refer to the [Getting Started Guide](https://www.modmypi.com/blog/getting-started-with-the-jamhat) or the [GPIO Zero docs](https://gpiozero.readthedocs.io/en/stable/api_boards.html#jamhat).

 ## Pin Usage
-Also GPIO Zero is available for ease of setup, you may want to use something like RPI.GPIO or another GPIO library.
+For other projects you may want to use a library like RPi.GPIO in which case you will need to set up the pins by hand.
+The table below shows the pin numbers for BCM, Board and the matching GPIO Zero objects.

 | Component | GPIO.BCM | GPIO.BOARD | GPIO Zero object | Notes |
 |---|---|---|---|---|